 Spaniels tend to have excellent noses, as most of the best gun-dogs do.
 Yes, it’s their duty to flush out birds, but they’re also needed to find the game too.
 In fact, Dog Time calls the English Springer Spaniel one of the top 10 noses in the world

 Throughout the years, different spaniel dogs were developed to hunt in various regions, such as woods, briars, marshlands and more.
 It didn’t matter where these dogs hunted, they were highly capable and excellent at their jobs.

 No matter what variation of spaniel, they all have similar physical characteristics.
 The first give-away is the spaniel’s ears.
 Most spaniels will have long, floppy ears.
 However, what makes it more distinct is the curly hair on the ears.

 Most spaniel dogs will have a medium to long coat with, once again, curly hair.
 They’ll tend to also have longer hair towards the bottom on their body – on the chest, legs and belly.
 As such, a spaniel will have a double coat to protect him on the field.

 Not all spaniel breeds have the same head shape.
-While most spaniels tend to develop the standard mesocephalic facial structure, others have a shorter snout.
+Most spaniels tend to have a standard mesocephalic facial structure, but some have a shorter snout.
 Those short-headed spaniels, such as the King Charles, are called brachycephalic dogs.